 My family rode through a tropical forest, and near historic homes and outbuildings.

-We saw working orchards and fields with more than varieties of fruit trees, vegetable gardens, rare and exotic tropical flowers, and hardwood trees.
+We also saw vegetable gardens, rare and exotic tropical flowers, and hardwood trees.

 This time, he sat on the right side of the train and got a great view of the animals.
+From the left side, my mom and baby saw more of the plants.

 This part was a bit overwhelming for me as families grabbed bread and hot dog buns and rushed to get close to the animals.